Stable, Affordable Housing

 A vibrant community depends on stable housing for its residents.
 Youth homelessness is linked to lower school performance and lower graduation rates, as well as an increased likelihood of homelessness as an adult.
 Homelessness makes it difficult to secure and retain employment, and securing housing is often made more difficult by high rates of mental illness, physical disabilities, and recent incarceration.

 Every three years since 1991, Wilder Research has conducted a statewide survey of people who are homeless or living in temporary housing programs.
-The most recent homelessness study, conducted on one night in October 2009, counted 9,630 homeless adults, youth, and children in shelters, transitional housing, and on the streets, a 25 percent increase from the 2006 study.
-One-third of the homeless in Minnesota are children with their families; half of those children are 5 or younger.
+The most recent homelessness study

 Supportive housing is an effective strategy to address homelessness.
 By combining affordable housing and services, supportive housing programs help individuals and families address barriers to successfully maintaining stable housing.
 In the period between the 2006 and 2009, the capacity in permanent supportive programs in Minnesota increased 27 percent.
 The Wilder Foundation provides several programs designed to provide safe, affordable housing and develop employment and life skills.

-- 20 percent of homeless adults reported current employment, the lowest since the study began in 1991
+- 24 percent of homeless adults reported current employment, among the lowest since the study began in 1991

 - In 2010, supportive housing generated at least $123 million for Minnesota taxpayers, returning $1.44 for every public dollar invested